Stewart International's terminal building opens at 4 a.m. each day.

 REDEVELOPMENT: In 1991, Stewart became the first facility to receive $5 million in funding under the Federal Aviation Administration's (FAA) Military Airport Program for capital improvements to airports that were formerly military facilities or military/civil aircraft-use facilities.
 That same year, the FAA awarded the airport a $900,000 grant to fund a master plan update, conduct an environmental review and prepare a noise capability study.
 Stewart also received $13 million in federal funding for rehabilitation of its fuel farm, terminal parking ramp, part of its taxiway system and upgrades to its airside signage.
 Later, Stewart received another $3 million from the FAA's Military Airport Program for terminal expansion.
 A passenger facility charge was initiated in 1995 to help fund capital projects.
 To accommodate cargo services, the airport opened a 50,000-square-foot air cargo building in 1990.
 In 2007, the Port Authority committed several million dollars for short-term projects, including taxiway improvements, parking lot expansion, 200 additional new seats in the terminal, and a new access road.
 In December 2011, the Port Authority Board of Commissioners approved a $20 million expansion of the airport's passenger terminal.
 Design work is under way for the expansion.
 Construction is expected to begin in 2013, and the project will be complete in 2016.
 The Port Authority is also building a new $5.2 million regional crime lab for the New York State Police as part of an agreement that ensures the police force continues to guard and protect the airport.

-EMPLOYMENT AND ECONOMIC IMPACT: About 2,700 people work at Stewart Airport.
-Airport activity supports more than $750 million in annual economic activity and more than 5,500 total jobs.
-More than half the capital projects initiated by the Port Authority were awareded to local firms and contractors.
+EMPLOYMENT AND ECONOMIC IMPACT: About 2,700 people are employed at Stewart.
+The airport contributes about $450 million in economic activity to its region, generating about 3,300 total jobs and more than $160 million in annual wages and salaries.
+More than half the capital projects initiated by the Port Authority have been awarded to local firms and contractors.

 TERMINALS AND FACILITIES: Stewart International’s terminal features an expansive lobby with 37 check-in stations, several check-in kiosks, shared-use terminal equipment, an additional checkpoint lane, two Explosive Detection Systems (EDS) baggage screening systems, and a new Federal Inspection Service facility to efficiently process international arrivals.
 The terminal also includes seven passenger gates and jet-boarding bridges, ticket counters, an electronic flight information display system, a spacious baggage claim area, and car rental agencies.
 The concourse features top-notch concessions, an ATM, and Wi-Fi service.